-Amanda Vogel is a health scientist administrator in the Education Branch of the Office of Policy, Communications and Education at NCATS, where she develops resources to facilitate and support education and training in translational science.
-Vogel applies expertise from the Science of Team Science (SciTS) to the Education Branch’s activities.
+Amanda Vogel is a health scientist in the Education Branch within NCATS’ Office of Policy, Communications and Education, where she develops resources to guide, facilitate and support advances in translational science education and training.
+These include conceptual contributions such as NCATS’ Translational Science Principles, evaluation methods and instruments, and funding opportunities.
+Vogel applies her expertise in the Science of Team Science (SciTS) field and evaluation of NIH funding initiatives to the Education Branch’s activities.

-Prior to her work at NIH, Vogel’s research focused on graduate health professions education and community-based public health interventions for underserved populations.
+Prior to her work at NIH, Vogel’s research focused on design, implementation and evaluation of graduate health professions education initiatives and community-based public health interventions for underserved populations.

 Vogel earned her doctorate in health policy and management at the Johns Hopkins Bloomberg School of Public Health.
-She earned her master’s in health and social behavior at the Harvard T.H.
+She earned her Master’s degree in health and social behavior at the Harvard T.H.
 Chan School of Public Health.

-Vogel’s research interests include effective collaboration in science to advance research innovation, sophistication, rigor and speed; new career pathways in translational science and the science of team science; and mixed-methods evaluation of research and training initiatives.
+Vogel’s research interests include development of new career pathways in translational science and team science; effective collaboration in science to advance research innovation and impact; and innovations in evaluation of research and training initiatives.